ZenHubHQ/zenhub-enterprise/virtual-machine/README.md

 > ⚠️ **NOTE:** Always use the same `MANIFEST_FIREFOX_ID`.
 This enables your users to receive an automatic update rather than reinstalling the extension.
 You can find this value in the [Mozilla Add-On Developer Hub](https://addons.mozilla.org/developers/) by clicking Edit Product Page and scrolling down to UUID on your existing extension.

-**If you are migrating from a ZHE2 VM**, you must use the values from your existing VM for the variables below.
-To obtain them, run the `zhe3-migration-dump.sh` script on your ZHE2 VM, as specified in [these steps](https://github.com/ZenHubHQ/zenhub-enterprise/tree/master/virtual-machine/zhe3-migration#gather-the-data-from-your-existing-zhe2-source-instance) from the migration guide.
-Once complete, you will have a `migration-dump-<timestamp>.tar.gz` bundle that contains a file called `variables.txt` with the values you need to complete this configuration file. **If you are not migrating**, you can leave the following config variables commented out and they will be autogenerated for you.

-- `CRYPTO_PASS`: A random string used to encrypt sensitive data in the ZenHub backend.
-- `SECRET_KEY_BASE`: A random string used to seed the encryption of sensitive data in the Postgres database.
-- `GHWEBHOOK_PASS`: Encrypt repository ID.
-Part of the GitHub webhook callback URL.
-- `GHWEBHOOK_SECRET`: Secret for authenticating GitHub webhooks in the Node.js backend.
-This is set in your GitHub Enterprise instance.
-- `GITHUB_TOKEN_VALUE_KEY`: Private key used to encrypt GitHub token retrieved and cached in the database.
-- `GITHUB_WEBHOOKS_SECRET`: Should be the same value as `GHWEBHOOK_SECRET` above.
-This is used by the Ruby backend.

 ### 3.3.2 Optional Values

 - `ssl_self_signed`: To deploy ZenHub with a self-signed SSL certificate